 Since the completion of the vulnerability mapping and scoring and the enumeration of Significant threats, it has become apparent that there are Significant threats that have been identified for each municipal system with the exception of Wellington.
-Twenty-one prescribed threats have been developed as part of the Technical Rules.
-A table of circumstances has been compiled that indicates when an activity in a particular vulnerable area becomes a Significant threat.
+Twenty-one-two prescribed threats have been developed as part of the Technical Rules.

+Tables of Drinking Water Quality Threats (MECP, 2021) A table of circumstances has been have been compiled that indicates when an activity in a particular vulnerable area becomes a Significant threat.

-Chapters 5 and 6 enumerate the Significant threats for all the municipal drinking water systems in the Quinte Region.
+Chapters 5 and 6 enumerate the Significant threats for all the municipal drinking water systems in the Quinte RegionSource Protection Area.
 The original Assessment Report looked only at current landuse activities in the enumeration of Significant threats.
 The Assessment Report contains an analysis of several past activities and determined two sites (the closed Zwicks landfill and the closed Picton landfill) should be considered Significant threats.
 All Significant threats will be addressed in the Source Protection Plan.